southern-cross-ai/BabyJoey/README.md

 ## A Compact 115 Million Parameter Model - 0.5GB

-Welcome to BabyJoey, a streamlined language model designed for efficient performance.
+Welcome to BabyJoey, a streamlined Austrlian language model designed for efficient performance.
 This document provides a detailed overview of the project structure to help you get started quickly.

 ---